the-ahuja-lab/Gcoupler/README.md

 >>> sz.input_structure(path='pre-set deafult Output folder/',pdb='path to pdbfile.pdb')
 Cavity will output 16 cavity file(s)
 ```
-Output shows total number of cavities predicted (in this case 16), which can be visualised by it's integer identifier
+Output shows the total number of cavities predicted (in this case, 16), which can be visualized by it's integer identifier.
 ```
->>> cavity=4 #To select cavity number 4 as target cavity
+>>> cavity=4 #To select cavity number 4 as the target cavity
->>> sz.cavity_view(path='pre-set deafult Output folder/',CvID=cavity)
+>>> sz.cavity_view(path='pre-set default Output folder/',CvID=cavity)
 ```

-User can either directly choose a cavity number for the ligand synthesis
+Users can either directly choose a cavity number for the ligand synthesis.
 ```
->>> cavity=4 #To select cavity number 4 as target cavity
+>>> cavity=4 #To select cavity number 4 as the target cavity
->>> sz.compund_synthesis(path='pre-set deafult Output folder/',CavID=cavity)
+>>> sz.compund_synthesis(path='pre-set default Output folder/',CavID=cavity)
 ```
-Or user can opt for cavity detection by submitting residue of interest in a TSV (Tab separated) file
+Or the user can opt for cavity detection by submitting residue of interest in a TSV (Tab-separated) file.
 ```
 >>> sz.cavity_detect(path='pre-set deafult Output folder/',res_list='Residue_list.tsv')
 ```
-Residue_list.tsv (The first column containes the Single-letter amino acid codes, and the second column their respective positions)
+Residue_list.tsv (The first column contains the Single-letter amino acid codes, and the second column their respective positions)
 ```
 $ head -5 Residue_list.tsv
 E       305